-Patterson Park Audubon Center is empowering students to communicate climate change to their local community through a brand-new after-school program called Green Leaders.
+In 2015, Patterson Park Audubon Center launched a new after-school program called Green Leaders, empowering students to communicate climate change to their local community.
 The program is designed to give enthusiastic, eco-minded middle school leaders the climate knowledge they need - how climate is affecting birds world-wide as well as local community impacts - and then the leadership and public speaking skills they need to communicate the climate message, in their own words, to their peers and neighbors.
 In this way, Green Leaders will empower others to take age-appropriate actions to combat climate change in Baltimore City and beyond.

 Green Leaders learn about the complex issue of climate change through trust-building activities, birding, native garden plantings, and fun exploratory games.
 Students are shaping their message in their own voices through the implementation of different projects, including a professionally-made video; dynamic, interactive presentations; working within local communities to build bird-friendly habitats; writing to newspapers and other media outlets; and speaking with local decision-makers.
 Through their presentations and video, Green Leaders are inspiring their community to combat climate change through three main action pieces: